Harkat-ul-Jihad al-Islami: Designation as a terrorist organisation

-On 6 August 2010, the United Nations designated Harakat-ul Jihad al-Islami as a foreign terror group and blacklisted its commander Ilyas Kashmiri.
-State Department counterterrorism coordinator Daniel Benjamin asserted that the actions taken demonstrated the global community's resolve to counter the group's threat.
-"The linkages between HUJI and Al-Qaeda are clear, and today's designations convey the operational relationship between these organizations," Benjamin said.
+On 6 August 2010, the United Nations designated Harakat-ul Jihad al-Islami a foreign terror group and blacklisted its commander, Ilyas Kashmiri.
+State Department counterterrorism coordinator Daniel Benjamin said this demonstrated the global community's resolve to counter the group's threat.
+"The linkages between HUJI and Al-Qaeda are clear, and today's designations convey the operational relationship between these organisations", he said.